Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Discussion

-\paragraph{Balancing Coefficient and Number of Candidate Responses} Our approach, \textsc{RRescue}, uses a hyperparameter $\alpha$ to balance the impact of supervised fine-tuning and the ranking metric (Eq.~(\ref{eq:rrescue})).
+\paragraph{Balancing Coefficient} Our approach uses a hyperparameter $\alpha$ to balance the impact of supervised fine-tuning and the ranking metric.
 Figure \ref{fig:hyperparameter} shows the influence of different $\alpha$ on task accuracy.
 We find that optimal performance is achieved with an $\alpha$ value between 0.01 to 0.1.
-The results indicate that, while supervised fine-tuning is pivotal for \textsc{RRescue}, integrating the ranking metric enhances the method's robustness to noise.
+Our results indicate that, while supervised fine-tuning is pivotal for \textsc{Rescue}, integrating the ranking metric enhances the method's robustness to noise.

-We conduct experiments with a varying number of candidate responses per prompt, and the results are shown in Figure \ref{fig:hyperparameter}.
+\paragraph{Number of Candidate Responses} We conduct experiments with a varying number of candidate responses per prompt, and the results are shown in Figure \ref{fig:hyperparameter}.
 In our experiments, we are able to rank up to five candidate responses using four Nvidia A100 GPUs.
 As the number of candidates increases, so does the demand for additional GPU memory and compute resources.
 Our experiments indicate that performance improvement can be achieved even with 3-4 candidate responses.
-Beyond that, \textsc{RRescue} sees no further gains from increasing the number of responses.
+Beyond that, \textsc{Rescue} sees no further gains from increasing the number of responses.
 This saturation in performance may be attributed to the noise in ranking.
-Moreover, it highlights the challenges associated with ranking a diverse set of responses differing in length and style of rationales.
+Moreover, it highlights the challenges associated with ranking a diverse set of responses differing in length and style of explanations.

-\paragraph{Central tendency bias} We notice that LLMs such as Llama-2-7B and GPT-3.5 exhibit a central tendency bias~\cite{goldfarb-tarrant-etal-2020-content} in natural language inference.
-These models often predict \emph{Neutral} labels, leaning towards the ``center'' of possible labels.
-Figure \ref{fig:cm} presents the confusion matrix, with the x-axis representing predicted labels by Llama-2-7B and the y-axis showing human labels.
-The results show Llama-2-7B's tendency to predict neutral labels (indicated by the dark bar in the middle) and its avoidance of extreme labels like \emph{Entailment} or \emph{Contradiction}.

-A plausible reason could be Llama-2-7B's inadequate world knowledge impacting its task accuracy.
-Moreover, this tendency might originate from the models being trained on human annotations for instruction-following.
-They frequently give hedging responses to fulfill helpfulness and safety requirements, leading to outputs that are more neutral and less assertive.